raybogman/raybogman.github.io/_posts/2019-10-20-magento-pwa-studio-production-setup.md

 ### Setup PWA studio

 Now Nginx is ready, we can setup your PWA project.
-Please review the [https://magento.github.io/pwa-studio/venia-pwa-concept/setup/](PWA Studio official guidelines) as well.
+Please review the [PWA Studio official guidelines](https://magento.github.io/pwa-studio/venia-pwa-concept/setup/) as well.

 For this setup we use our **/home** directory as a base.
 <pre>